|(Fisher Theater, Detroit)|

 "I have learned to be content whatever the circumstances.
 I know what it is to be in need, and I know what it is to have plenty.
 I have learned the secret of being content in any and every situation, whether well fed or hungry, whether living in plenty or in want.
 I can do all this through him who gives me strength."
 (Philippians 4:11-13)

+Whatever the circumstances.
 I want to learn that secret!
-It is not yet my full possession, but it is my desire.
-To possess it is to be free.
-Out of such freedom, we are able to love and live.
+While not yet my full possession, it is my desire.
+To have it is to be free.
+Out of such freedom, I am able to love and live.

 How is true contentment attained?
 Contentment is a function of connectedness.
 Contentment increases as I am attached, branchlike, to Jesus, who is Vinelike.